adnodev/adno-app-doks/content/en/docs/prologue/quick-start/index.md

 L'icone **<i class="fa-solid fa-gear"></i>** allows you to adjust some playback settings :

+- select the annotations to be shown according to one or more tags,
 - delay between two annotations (5 seconds by default),
 - viewport navigator,
 - display the toolbar in full screen mode,